 Following the Rule of Thirds, the most important design elements are placed at a guide intersection (that goes for the subjects in your imagery, too!), while the supporting design elements are placed within a few of the sections.
 As with all great designs though, rules are meant to be broken.
 So feel free to play with different compositions that feel right to you!

-Next, click on the Alignment button in the bottom toolbar.
+When your template or canvas loads, click on the Alignment button in the bottom toolbar.
 This is where you can enable and disable any of our Alignment tools.
-For now, click the Enable button underneath Guides and you’ll see rulers appear on top and left edges of the design canvas.

 Once you’re finished with your design, all that’s left to do is save your work!
 When you’re ready, click the Save button at the top of the Designer to save your design to your chosen destination.